-One of the most challenging aspects of this transition is figuring out what to say when quitting a job.
+Probably the trickiest part?
+Figuring out what to say when quitting a job.

 How to tell your boss you're quitting?